xiancaicai/xiancaicai/README.md

 - A uni student into Data Science and Analytics.
 - Studying a Master's in Statistics, mainly using R.
-- Working part-time in finance: automating financial analytic work and

-building predictive models, using Excel VBA and Python.
+- Working part-time in finance: automating financial analytic work, building predictive models, using Excel VBA and Python.
 - Learning more Python in my free time.
 - Sharing code from uni and personal projects.